Staycationing? Update Your Living Room on the Cheap

 Trendy and Thrifty

 Adding a designer touch is a cinch with this project.
-Simply surround a small round unframed mirror (check your local craft store's candle department) with bare branches gathered in your backyard.
+Simply surround a small round framed mirror with bare branches gathered in your backyard.
 Strip all leaves and limbs for a smooth look, then attach the branches to the mirror with hot glue.

 Add Drama With Stencils

 We all have hand-me-down pieces that, with just a little imagination, could be put to good use as something new.
-Designer Layla Palmer turned an old deacon's bench into matching end tables by simply cutting the bench in half and attaching the cut ends to the wall using a hidden bracket.
+Designer Layla Palmer turned an old deacon's bench into matching end tables by simply cutting the bench in half and attaching the cut ends to the wall using hidden cleats.
+Get step-by-step instructions.

-Give store-bought drapes a custom makeover by adding a panel of fabric that coordinates with your living room's decor.
+Give storebought drapes a custom makeover by adding a panel of fabric that coordinates with your living room's decor.
 If sewing isn't your strength, no-sew options include attaching wide ribbon or upholstery trim with fabric glue or simply taping off a section of the curtain and applying a block of fabric paint.
+Get more DIY drapery tips.